Converted post on bluetooth keyboard to HTML

 </p>

-<p>Let me know in the comments if this solution is well made or if its just a bodge.
+<p>Let me know in the comments if this solution is well made or if it’s just a bodge.

 Last thing: I discovered that my Bluetooth dongle is CSR 8510 A10 based so expect some ramblings about <a href="http://www.0xf8.org/2014/02/the-crux-of-finding-a-hid-proxy-capable-usb-bluetooth-adapter/">hid proxy</a>.</p>